kpinjari/service-discovery/README.md

 <h2>Service Discovery using User Provider Service mechanism</h2>
 <h3>Overview</h3>
 The goal is to connect or wire a consumer application (in this project is Gateway) and a producer application (RetailChannel) without using properties file to set the location of the producer application.
 To do so we are going to use <a href="https://docs.run.pivotal.io/devguide/services/user-provided.html">User Provided Service</a> mechanism available in Cloud Foundry (and in any PaaS I would say).
-This mechanism and the code used to illustrate this solution could have been done in any programming language, or in Java without spring or in older versions of Spring.
+We could have implemented this solution in other programming language support by CF, or in Java without Spring Framework or in older versions of Spring Framework.
 In other words, if we are using Spring in our project we don't need the latest Spring (4.2.x) to use this mechanism.

 The scenario is this:
 <pre>